Skip to content

 • CLI is the astromeshctl management interface.

-• Orbit provisions cloud infrastructure with Terraform; Nexus is the multi-tenant control plane that runs a Node per tenant in Kubernetes.
+• Orbit provisions cloud infrastructure with Terraform; Nexus is the multi-tenant managed control plane — it keeps agent specs in PostgreSQL with versioning and dispatches runs to a shared runtime pool, metering and billing what each one consumes.

 Both build agents visually, but they are distinct, coexisting products with different form factors — pick by where and how you work.